 What Temperature Kills Tomato Plants?

-Tomato plants die when the temperature goes below the 32 degrees Fahrenheit (0 degrees Celsius) mark.
-Temperatures higher above 85 degrees Fahrenheit (30 degrees Celsius) affects fruit ripening, pollination, leaves curl, and the plant focuses on survival rather than growth, development, or yielding.
+Tomato plants die when temperatures get below 32 degrees Fahrenheit (0 degrees Celsius).
+Temperatures above 85 degrees Fahrenheit (30 degrees Celsius) affect fruit ripening, pollination, leaves curl, and the plant focuses on survival rather than growth, development, or yielding.

 Ideal Temperature for the Growth and Development of Tomato Plants

-Temperatures below 50 degrees Fahrenheit (10 degrees Celsius) are too low for tomato plants.
+Temperatures below 50 degrees Fahrenheit (10 degrees Celsius) are too cold for tomato plants.

 Tomato seedlings cannot germinate below this temperature, and the process takes longer at temperatures below 70 degrees Fahrenheit (21 degrees Celsius).